-Haryana CM apologises for urging people to ‘pick up sticks’ to tackle farm law protestors
+Haryana CM apologises for urging supporters to ‘pick up sticks’ to tackle farm law protestors

 “I want to tell my farmer brothers who are hurt by my statement that I am taking back my statement,” he said.
 “I don’t want any sort of law-and-order situation to be created in Haryana which may disturb peace.”

-Khattar said that he had to cancel his visit to a social programme in Kaithal district on Saturday as farmers are opposed to his presence at the event despite his apology, NDTV reported.
+Khattar said that he had cancelled a visit to Kaithal district on Saturday as farmers are opposed to his presence at a planned event despite his apology, NDTV reported.

 The Haryana chief minister’s comments about raising volunteer groups on Sunday came amid clashes between BJP leaders and farmers protesting against the agriculture laws.

 On October 2, massive protests erupted outside the homes of leaders of the ruling BJP and the Jannayak Janata Party in Haryana.
-The farmers were protesting against Centre’s decision to postpone procurement of paddy in both the states from September 25 to October 11.
-Police used water cannons to disperse the protestors.
+The farmers were protesting against Centre’s decision to postpone the procurement of paddy in both the states from September 25 to October 11.
+The police used water cannon to disperse the protestors.

-Later, the Centre announced that paddy and millet procurement in Haryana and Punjab will start from October 3.
+Later, the Centre announced that paddy and millet procurement in Haryana and Punjab would start from October 3.

-A day earlier, on October 1, the police used water cannons to disperse farmers who were marching towards a venue where Haryana Deputy Chief Minister Dushyant Chautala was attending an event in Jhajjar district.
+A day earlier, on October 1, the police used water cannon to disperse farmers who were marching towards a venue in Jhajjar district where Haryana Deputy Chief Minister Dushyant Chautala was attending an event.

 In August, ten farmers were injured when the police had baton-charged them during a demonstration in Karnal against the agriculture laws.
 Former Karnal Sub-divisional Magistrate Ayush Sinha had ordered the police officers to “smash the heads” of the protestors if they crossed certain police barricades.